kb-rahul/kb-rahul.github.io/_posts/2019-06-30-your-filename.md

 title: 'Don''t be evil? '
 ---
 ## Musing to rekindle
 I have always wondered how I would act if I was in a perilous situation.
-I wouldn't say I have been in one but my recent incident comes close to it.
+I wouldn't say I have been in one but my recent experience comes close to it.

 What does a day on Bangalore road look like?
 If you ever reach your destination on time, you are mostly travelling on a Saturday Evening.
 My incident entails a similar time-line.
 I was driving my car on a quiet Saturday evening (29th June 2019) when I met with an accident.
 It involved an Auto rickshaw ramming into my car from behind.
 Hearing the screech, I got out of my car to check if I can help the auto-driver and assess the damage on my vehicle.
 I saw that his vehicle had suffered a slight dent and nothing happened to my car other than a scratch on the bumper.
 Thankfully, the Auto-driver was not injured.